diablo-lang/diablo_llvm/README.md

 Refer to the [getting started guide](https://diablo-lang.org/guides/getting-started) to get up and running quickly.
 Also, check out the official [style guide](https://diablo-lang.org/guides/style-guide) for best practices.

+### Type Inference

+Hindley-Milner Algorithm W is used for type inference.
+Global functions require explicit type annotations.
+Although this could be inferred, it is required to be annotated to provide better readability and understanding of the interface.

 ### Language Constructs

 ```